Dale Earnhardt Jr

 In the first half of 2016, Earnhardt scored five top 5 finishes before he was diagnosed with concussion-like symptoms.
 After being replaced with Alex Bowman and Jeff Gordon in three races, Dale Jr decided to miss the remainder of the season.

 He returned to full-time schedule in 2017, announcing that he will retired from racing at the end of the season.
+He ended the winless season 21st in the points.

 Dale Earnhardt Jr also had a success as a team owner.
 With his stepmother Teresa, he founded Chance 2 Motorsports that won two Busch Series titles with Martin Truex Jr as a driver in 2004 and 2005.
 The team was closed in 2006.

 He is also one of the owners of JR Motorsports that won NASCAR Nationwide Series in 2014 with Chase Elliott as a driver.
 The team also competes in the Truck Series.
+One more title for the team came in 2017, when William Byron became the Xfinity Series champion.